friendofdog/image-processing-api/README.md

 processing.
 The associated job is `PROCESSED` only once both/all images have blob IDs.

+## Endpoints

+### `GET /jobs`

+By default, this will return the most recent 100 jobs.
+The reason is to prevent overfetching of data, as the UI can only display so much information.
+Results are in reverse `createdAt`, as it is assumed that the most recent jobs are the most relevant.

 ## Notes, TODOs

 - `prisma generate` needs to be worked into build and Docker